 Beef Wellington came with sides of mashed potato, grilled asparagus and sauce.
 I forget what the sauce was, as both of us preferred to have it without saucing.
 The mashed potato was very smooth and creamy, and the asparagus brought a nice balance to the dish.

 Two of us finished the entire plate of beef wellington, as well as all the dishes we ordered.
-We were seriously stuffed, but a meal is implete witough dessert.
-The server recommended the most popular dessert, White Chocolate and Raspberry Creme Brulee (68 RMB) and Tarte au Citron (68 RMB) which is lemon tart, but we take a ‘risk’ and sahred the Espresso Ice Cream Profiteroles (Dulce de Lenche, roated almonds, chocolate ganache) (58 RMB) instead.
+We were seriously stuffed, but a meal is incomplete without desserts.
+The server recommended the most popular dessert, White Chocolate and Raspberry Creme Brulee (68 RMB) and Tarte au Citron (68 RMB) which is lemon tart, but we take a 'risk' and shared the Espresso Ice Cream Profiteroles (Dulce de Lenche, roasted almonds, chocolate ganache) (58 RMB) instead.
 It was quite satisfying.
 The pastry was very well-done, espresso ice cream was aromatic and delicious.
 I thought it would be a bit heavy but it was unexpectly lovely.

 It was another beautiful dinner experience at Coquille Seafood Bistro, each dish was very delicious as we expected.
 The seafood were pretty fresh, kept and cooked very well.
-If you ask me for my favorite dish of the night, i would say go for all of them, i am sure you’ll feel in love with this place as well as me.
+If you ask me for my favorite dish of the night, i would say go for all of them, i am sure you'll feel in love with this place as well as me.
 The service was super good, even better than most of the fine dining restaurants in Shanghai/China.
-Very classical French homey ambiance, sometimes a bit noisy depends on who’s dining around, but that doens’t matter the quality of the food at all.
-Revisit again?
-For sure!
+Very classical French homey ambiance and quality of the food that worth come back for.

 Address: 29 Mengzi Lu, near Xujiahui Lu 蒙自路29号, 近徐家汇路